-The net book value of property, plant and equipment ("PP&E") is principally comprised of development costs related to the Company's share of the Atrush PSC and the fair value of the Company's share of the Sarsang PSC 2P reserves as estimated by the Company's independent qualified reserves evaluator, McDaniel & Associates Consultants Ltd. ("McDaniel") plus development costs related to the Company's share of the Sarsang PSC since the acquisition.
+The net book value of property, plant and equipment ("PP&E") is principally comprised of development costs related to the Company's share of the Atrush PSC and the fair value of the Company's share of the Sarsang PSC 2P reserves as estimated by the Company's independent qualified reserves evaluator, McDaniel & Associates Consultants Ltd., plus development costs related to the Company's share of the Sarsang PSC since the acquisition.

-During the first six months of 2023, movements in PP&E were comprised of general additions of \$16.3 million (2022 full year: \$31.4 million general additions plus \$178.5 million Sarsang Acquisition), which included capitalized borrowing costs of \$1.4 million (2022 full year: \$1.5 million), net of depletion and depreciation expense of \$14.7 million (2022 full year: \$46.4 million), that resulted in a net increase to PP&E assets of \$1.6 million.
+During the first nine months of 2023, movements in PP&E were comprised of general additions of \$21.1 million (2022 full year: \$31.4 million general additions plus \$178.5 million Sarsang Acquisition), which included capitalized borrowing costs of \$2.4 million (2022 full year: \$1.5 million), net of depletion and depreciation expense of \$20.8 million (2022 full year: \$46.4 million), that resulted in a net increase to PP&E assets of \$0.3 million.
+Most of the PP&E additions were carried out in the first quarter of 2023, prior to the ITP closure, as the level of capital expenditure has been significantly reduced since.